Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Empirical Application

+We choose a model specification matching the long-run component in the cointegrated VAR used in \cite{Hansen2003}.
+Each equation models the pairwise relationship between the longer term maturity and the short term maturity (a one-to-one relationship under the EHT), while the constant accounts for a term premium.
 Additional maturities could be analyzed, leading to additional equations in the model, but we try to maintain a simple model structure.
 The data are produced according to the approach of \cite{Kim2005} fitting a simple three-factor arbitrage-free term structure model to U.S. Treasury yields since 1990, in order to evaluate the behavior of long-term yields, distant-horizon forward rates, and term premiums.\footnote{The data can be downloaded from the St Louis Fed's database FRED.} \autoref{fig:tsplot} provides a time series plot of the data.
-We assume that the individual variables follow unit root processes.\footnote{See the discussion in \cite{Hansen2003} and the references given therein why this assumption is useful for the empirical modelling of the term structure although some reasons like the non-negativity of interest rates are arguments against it.
+We assume that the individual variables follow unit root processes.\footnote{See the discussion in \cite{Hansen2003} and the references given therein why this assumption is useful for the empirical modelling of the term structure although some features like the non-negativity of interest rates are arguments against it.
 We also conduct unit root tests which do not provide evidence against this hypothesis in this specific sample period.} The results of a Johansen trace test for the full sample suggest that the trivariate system is cointegrated with cointegration rank one or two depending on the specification of the deterministic terms.
 According to the long-run implications of the EHT, we would expect a cointegration rank of two but it is well-known that the Johansen trace tests are not robust to structural breaks in the cointegrating vectors and the deterministic terms \citep[see, for example,][]{Lutkepohl2004, Saikkonen2006}.